mmagnus/OrgModeClocking2Calendar/readme.md

     Marcin Magnus, PhD https://mmagnus.io Talk with science people Tuesday, July 03, 2018 02:00 PM None Skip this task, too old!
     (...)

+The script is straightforward, it's a hack in some sense.
+For each clocking entry, an Apple Script is generated and Apple Tell is executed to push a new even to selected Calendar.
+Works only on Mac.
+All already entered entries go to a log file, so they are not entered one again.

 [1] https://orgmode.org/manual/Clocking-commands.html#Clocking-commands